 For each post, the title and main post are treated separately in the API.
-In order to construct a document out of each post, we treated the title as the first sentence and the post content as the remainder of the document (i.e., we merged the two pieces of text with a period and space in between to logically separate them for future parsing).
+In order to construct a document out of each post, we treated the title as the first sentence and the post content as the remainder of the document (i.e., we merged the two pieces of text with a period and space in between).